gabrielhase/livingtown/README.md

   3. From the root of the project run `npm install`
   4. Run `grunt server` to start the development server at port 9000 (livereload)
   5. Run `grunt build` to build the files needed by XCode for production use
+  6. Run `grunt server:dist` to start a local server that tests the minified and optimized dist version.

 NOTE: Since there is no camera in the browser, the camera interface is mocked.
-Clicking the photo button will just upload the no-image placeholder.
+Clicking the photo button will just upload the no-image placeholder and do nothing otherwise.

+The web version of livingtown is hosted via github: http://gabrielhase.github.io/livingtown/

+IE8 and below are not supported.

 ### XCode

   1. Install XCode and the Command Line Utilities
   2. Open the XCode project in platforms/ios
+  3. Build the production dist folder by running `grunt build` from the root folder (see 5 above)
-  3. Build the project to the simulator or your device if you have a valid provisioning profile
+  4. Build the project to the simulator or your device if you have a valid provisioning profile

 There is currently only an iOS port.
 Feel free to port the project to Android or another platform (I love pull requests).

+Since the camera shutter takes some time to shut itself down (iOS quirk described on phonegap doc) the promise-based interface cordovaReady is not working there.
+For the moment the code doesn't wait for cordovaReady since the second screen can only be reached when cordova is ready anyway.

+The simulator driving simulation works only if geolocation.watchPosition is called at least once.
+On the actual device this is not needed.

 ### Testing